 If you’re a peanut butter fan, this strawberry peanut butter banana smoothie was made for you!
-The combination of sweet strawberries, ripe banana, and creamy peanut butter is so good together — honestly, the whole time I was making it all I could think about was how much it tastes like a peanut butter and jelly sandwich in smoothie form.
-In the best possible way!
+The combination of sweet strawberries, ripe banana, and creamy peanut butter is so good together.
+Honestly, the whole time I was making it all I could think about was how much it tastes like a peanut butter and jelly sandwich in smoothie form- in the best possible way!

 Recipe Ingredients

-Step 1: Add frozen fruit to a blender, followed by peanut butter, yogurt, and milk.
+• Add frozen fruit to a blender, followed by peanut butter, yogurt, and milk.
 If using protein powder, add that in as well.

 If you made this recipe, I would love to know what you thought!
 Leave me a star rating and a comment below – I read them all! ⭐️ Your reviews not only help my business but other bakers as well!